A wide array of services are offered at Sunderland Animal Hospital including:

 Consistent with our commitment to your pet’s health, we offer both a 6-month or 12-month wellness program for all of our patients.
 We recommend twice-yearly physical examinations to detect significant health issues which can occur in a short period of time, such as cancer, diabetes, arthritis, heart disease and metabolic disease.
 Our goal is to detect, treat, and potentially even prevent health problems before they become life-threatening.
 We also offer blood screens that can detect any abnormalities in blood health or organ function before your pet starts showing signs of illness.

 Periodontal disease is one of the most common medical problems afflicting pets.
 Pets experiencing bad breath, or having difficulty chewing food likely have advanced periodontal disease.
 Other signs of dental disease include a build-up of yellow or brown tartar along the gum line, and inflamed or receding gums.
 In a routine dental cleaning, your pet’s teeth are first evaluated and a full set of dental radiographs are taken.
 The teeth are then scaled and polished and a fluoride treatment is applied.
-A barrier sealant is also applied to help prolong the effects of the cleaning.
+Please ask a staff member or call today to discuss a dental procedure for your pet!

-The Sunderland Animal Hospital now offers Canine Platelet Enhancement Therapy.
-If your pet has bad arthritis, tendon/ligament partial tear, or is not responding well to NSAID and orthopedic surgery is not an option or needs long term pain medications, then Platelet Enhancement Therapy is an option for your pet.
-Canine Platelet Enhancement Therapy uses your pet’s own blood and are capable of differentiating into a variety of tissues types including tendons, ligaments, bone, cartilage and muscle and have been proven to reduce pain and inflammation!
+The Sunderland Animal Hospital now offers Regenerative Medicine Platelet Therapy.
+If your pet has bad arthritis, tendon/ligament partial tear, or is not responding well to NSAID and orthopedic surgery is not an option or needs long term pain medications, then Platelet Therapy is an option for your pet.
+Regenerative Medicine Platelet Therapy uses your pet’s own blood and is capable of differentiating into a variety of tissues types including tendons, ligaments, bone, cartilage and muscle and have been proven to reduce pain and inflammation!
 For more information click here.

 Whether you have concerns regarding your pets’ weight, a specific medical issue or to confirm your aging pet is receiving the best diet possible, our nutrition program can provide the information you are looking for.